Breakfest (music festival)

-Breakfest was an annual electronic music festival held on Boxing Day (26 December) at the Belvoir Amphitheatre in Perth, Western Australia.
-Running from 2001 until 2022, it became one of Australia’s longest-standing boutique festivals focused on breakbeat and related genres.
+Breakfest was an annual electronic music festival held on Boxing Day (26 December) at the Belvoir Amphitheatre in Upper Swan, near Perth, Western Australia, Australia.
+Founded in 2001, it became one of the country’s longest-running boutique music events, focusing on breakbeat, drum and bass, hip hop and related electronic genres.
+Organised by Perth-based promoter Boomtick Events, the festival maintained a single-stage format with a capped audience of around 5,000–6,000 to preserve its boutique atmosphere.

-Overview

-Breakfest earned a reputation as a boutique, single-stage event catering to enthusiasts of underground electronic genres.
-Known for its laid-back atmosphere and bushland setting at the Belvoir Amphitheatre, it offered a distinctive experience compared to larger multi-stage festivals.

-Organized by Perth-based promoters Boomtick Events, the festival was widely recognised for its loyal crowd, genre integrity, and well-curated international line-ups.
-A hallmark of Breakfest was its consistency—featuring quality acts year after year while fostering a safe and inclusive environment.

 History

 Breakfest was first held in 2001, coinciding with the global peak of breakbeat music and a growing local scene in Perth.
 The Boxing Day scheduling established it as an annual cultural tradition.
 Early growth was rapid, with attendance increasing from around 1,400 in 2001 to 4,500 by 2003.

 The festival hosted international pioneers, including Plump DJs, Stanton Warriors, Krafty Kuts, and LTJ Bukem, alongside Australian DJs and producers.
 Early performers also included Jessica Joy, Runaways, Nu Breed, Soundlab, Rhibosome, and Flux Capacitor.

-The festival’s operational model focused on curation and audience experience rather than multi-stage expansion, and it received industry recognition such as the PDMA "Best Event" award in 2003.
+The festival's operational model focused on curation and audience experience rather than multi-stage expansion, and it received industry recognition such as the PDMA "Best Event" award in 2003.